 What My Approach Entails.

-I really can’t say whether everything happens for a reason.
-I can say that everything is connected - your body and your mind, your physical symptoms and current life events, pain, illness, or dysfunction and your lived experiences.
+I really can’t say whether everything happens for a reason, but what I can say is that everything is connected - your body and your mind, your physical symptoms and current life events, pain, illness, or dysfunction and your lived experiences.
 I can help you find and explore those connections and help you grow new ones that should have been there all along.

 It is my privilege to work with the entirety of you.